 - Ctrl+← (Mac: Cmd+→) to move the handle left one sp.

 - Adjust the lower handle at the mouth of the hairpin (e.g. the blue square below):

 Cresc. and dim. lines

 In addition to hairpins, there are cresc. _ _ _ and dim. _ _ _ lines with the same function in the Lines palette.
-You can adjust the text, if desired, in the Text Line Core section of the Inspector.
+Edit the text in the Text Line Details property.

 To turn a hairpin into its equivalent text line:

 From version 3.1, a hairpin can be cut, copied and pasted just like a text element: see Summary of cut / copy / paste commands.

 For versions prior to 3.1, you can only duplicate a hairpin: see Copying lines.

 Properties of the hairpin can be edited in the Inspector: